 So how does hay fever affect dogs, and how can we help dogs who’re suffering?

 Canine hay fever explained

 Developing hay fever and pollen allergies in dogs start in the same way human hay fever does – ingestion of the tiny pollen granules released by plants.
 The difference is how our bodies respond.

-Us humans tend to get a runny nose, watery eyes and start sneezing – and if you suffer (or know a sufferer) you know just how miserable a bad reaction can be.
+Us dog owners and humans, tend to get a runny nose, watery eyes and start sneezing – and if you suffer (or know a sufferer) you know just how miserable a bad reaction can be.
 But your furry friend endures an arguably worse fate: all-over-itches.